 15 fun team building activities and trust games for the classroom

-The well-being of students has a direct impact on their results.
+The well-being of students has a direct impact on their progress.
 So, happy students learn better.
-As a teacher, you play a crucial role in their well-being and development.
+As a teacher, you play a crucial role in their social-emotional well-being and development.

-You can create a good classroom environment by getting students to work together and to respect each other.
-Team-building activities are perfect for teaching your students those skills.
-In this blog post, I gathered 10 fun team building activities in your classroom, so your students get closer to each other.
-After this, I give 5 more activities that help building trust between them.
+You can create an engaging classroom environment with collaboration and respect.
+Team-building activities are perfect for teaching your students these skills.
+In this blog post, I have gathered 10 fun team building activities for your classroom, so your students will get closer to each other.
+After this, I will provide 5 more activities that will help build trust among them.

 Team-building activities for your classroom

-All these examples of team building activities are easy to do in your classroom or in the hallway.
+All team building activities are easy to do in your classroom or in the hallway.
 If you want to take a breath of fresh air, you can also go outside, but it’s not necessary.
-There are activities here for both elementary students and for high school students.
+The activities are for both elementary and high school students.

 1. Over the electric fence